plrlhb12/My-RNA-Seq-project/README.md

  2.Shell scripts for hisat2-stringtie

- 3.Shell scripts for intron retension analysis
+ 3.Shell scripts for intron retention analysis

  4.R scripts for differential expression analysis using DESeq2